 All of this, my family and my teaching career keeps me extremely busy but I do enjoy life outside of school!
 I love films and enjoy visiting the cinema.
 I am an avid reader and would always promote the importance of reading to children.
 I love to swim and try to fit this in during the week!

-My name is Miss Hussain and I currently teach year 3.
-This is my second year working as a teacher at Dean Field School.
+my name is Miss Hussain and I currently teach year 4.
+This is my third year working as a teacher at Dean Field School.
 I am a recently qualified teacher and I trained at the University of Huddersfield.
 I knew I wanted to be a teacher when I was just eight years old!
 So here I am at Dean Field, living the dream!

-I lead R.E and SMSC (social, moral, spiritual and cultural development) here at Dean Field and I am a strong believer that including these aspects into education, will prepare children for life in modern Britain.
+I lead reading, RE and SMSC (social, moral, spiritual and cultural development) here at Dean Field and I am a strong believer that including these aspects into education, will prepare children for life in modern Britain.

-I am Miss Lopuszniak and I am the year 5 teacher (USA Class).
-I have been teaching for three years and this will be my second year at Dean Field.
+I am Miss Lopuszniak and I am the year 6 teacher (USA Class).
+I have been teaching for four years and this will be my third year at Dean Field.

 I have worked in various others schools around the Halifax area including, Sowerby Village, St Mary’s and Todmorden C of E. I have loved every year being a teacher and I have taught in every year except year 4, lucky me!

 I lead Science & Technologies here at Dean Field which means I love to hear all about the science we are all learning within school or at home.
 If you have any science facts or questions, please come and ask me.